sisoe24/hammerspoon-vscode/README.md

 > NOTE: The extension still supports the old way of providing the API, but it is highly recommended to use the new method.
 The old method can be enabled/disabled via the `hammerspoon.useLegacyProviders` setting.

-## Evaluate Hammerspoon code
+## 1.4.
+Evaluate Hammerspoon code

 You can evaluate Hammerspoon code from vscode without reloading the configuration.
 This is useful for testing code without having to reload the configuration each time.
 To do so, you need to have the `hs.ipc` module installed.
 See [Requirements](#16-requirements) for more information.

 To evaluate code, you can use one of the following commands:

-- `Hammerspoon: Evaluate Line`: Evaluate the current line.
+- `Hammerspoon: Evaluate current line`: Evaluate the current line.
-- `Hammerspoon: Evaluate File`: Evaluate the entire file.
+- `Hammerspoon: Load/Evaluate current file`: Evaluate the entire file.
-- `Hammerspoon: Evaluate Selection`: Evaluate the selected code.
+- `Hammerspoon: Evaluate selected text`: Evaluate the selected code.

-> The commands are also available in the editor context menu.
+> The commands are also available in the editor right-click context menu.

-## 1.4.
+## 1.5.
 Socket connection

 You can execute vscode commands from Hammerspoon by sending data via the `socket` module.